AeonDave/go-s5/README.md

 # go-s5

-A minimal, fast, and extensible SOCKS5 server written in Go.
+A minimal, fast, and extensible SOCKS5 server lib written in Go.
 It implements the three primary commands from RFC 1928: CONNECT, BIND, and UDP ASSOCIATE.
 The library exposes clear extension points for authentication, authorization, DNS resolution, address rewriting, and per‑command middleware.
 It also includes pragmatic I/O optimizations for high throughput.

 Contents
 - Overview